Kitana: Mortal Kombat games

-In Mortal Kombat 11 (2019), Kitana's revenant aligned herself with the keeper of time, Kronika.
-As a result of Kronika's actions however, a past version of Kitana and Liu Kang were brought to the present.
-While he traveled to Earthrealm to find out more about what happened, she stayed in Outworld to find Shao Kahn, who had also been brought to the present.
-To aid the new Outworld emperor Kotal Kahn, Kitana forged alliances with Outworld's disparate factions before leading them into battle against Shao Kahn; personally defeating and maiming him herself.
-Kotal, who had been crippled during the fight, appointed Kitana as the new Kahn of Outworld in recognition of her skills in combat.
-After Kronika kidnaps Liu Kang, Kitana and her Outworld army aided Earthrealm's allied forces against Kronika's army until Raiden merged himself with Liu Kang to become Fire God Liu Kang.
-As the rest of her allies fought off Kronika's forces, Kitana joined Liu Kang in breaching Kronika's keep.
+In Mortal Kombat 11 (2019), Kitana's revenant aligns herself with the keeper of time, Kronika.
+As a result of Kronika's actions however, a past version of Kitana and Liu Kang are brought to the present.
+While he travels to Earthrealm to find out more about what happened, she stays in Outworld to find Shao Kahn, who has also been brought to the present.
+To aid the new Outworld emperor Kotal Kahn, Kitana forges alliances with Outworld's disparate factions before leading them into battle against Shao Kahn and personally defeating and maiming him herself.
+Kotal, who was crippled during the fight, appoints Kitana as the new Kahn of Outworld in recognition of her skills in combat.
+After Kronika kidnaps Liu Kang, Kitana and her Outworld army aid Earthrealm's allied forces against Kronika's army until Raiden merges himself with Liu Kang to become Fire God Liu Kang.
+As the rest of her allies fight off Kronika's forces, Kitana joins Liu Kang in breaching Kronika's keep.
 However, Kronika reverses time for everyone except Liu Kang, who faces her and his allies' revenants alone.
 In one of the game's endings, Liu Kang defeats Kronika and is able to bring Kitana back to help him forge a new timeline.
-In the DLC story expansion Aftermath, Kitana was brought back to life by Fujin and Shang Tsung to join forces with Sindel in the battle against Kronika.
-Nevertheless, she was shocked to discover her mother's real character when she was unable to prevent her from betraying Earth and Outworld.
+In the DLC story expansion Aftermath, Kitana is brought back to life by Fujin and Shang Tsung to join forces with Sindel in the battle against Kronika.
+Nevertheless, she is shocked to discover her mother's real character when she was unable to prevent her from betraying Earth and Outworld.

 In Mortal Kombat 1s rebooted timeline, Mileena is biologically her older twin sister at birth and they have a steady relationship with each other as well as their mother, Sindel.
 Due to being slightly older, Mileena is set to inherit the throne, but her family fears her potential banishment from the throne due to her affliction with the Tarkat disease.
 They are initially deceived by Shang Tsung and General Shao into believing Earthrealm is plotting against them until Fire God Liu Kang and his allies expose their atrocities.
 Though they are reunited with their father, Jerrod, after he takes control of Ermac's body, Sindel is killed shortly afterwards by her evil counterpart from Titan Shang Tsung's timeline and passes the throne to Mileena.
 To defeat Titan Shang Tsung, Liu Kang brings over Kitana from an alternate timeline where she defeated Kronika and became a Titan, and they passionately embrace each other before recruiting more Titan allies to face off against the threat.
 After Titan Shang Tsung's defeat, Titan Kitana returns to her own timeline, and the Kitana from Liu Kang's timeline replaces Shao as the General of Outworld's army while continuing to advise her sister.